andygello555/json-dom/README.md

 ### Go

-Scripts can be written in native Go.
-This can only be done by using the `JsonPathSetter` and `SetAbsolutePaths` referrer functions available for `JsonMap`.
-Functions must have the signature: `func(json_map.JsonMapInt)`.
+Scripts can be written in native Go using function callbacks.
+Functions can only be added to the JOM using the `JsonPathSetter` and `SetAbsolutePaths` referrer functions available for `JsonMap`.
+Added functions must have the signature: `func(json_map.JsonMapInt)` for them to be called by `jom.Eval`/`jom.Run`.

 #### Example